Floppycasts - 1.44MB Podcasts

 - AAC: 7MB

-Now I was performing these transcodes from a wav file that I had processed in audacity as I will describe below.
-I used lame, libopus, and ffmpeg for conversions, and likely would have been able to get smaller sizes from Speex and AAC if there were more options I could tune in the transcoders.
+I was performing these transcodes from a wav file.
+I used lame, libopus, and ffmpeg for conversions, and likely would have been able to get smaller sizes from Speex and AAC if I was more familiar with more options I could tune in the transcoders.

 Put another way, while Opus actually sounds pretty okay at 1.2MB, the only reason I was able to get it that small is because opusenc gives you a lot of freedom when your encoding, and provides that freedom through a really easy to understand CLI.
 Similarly, with the mp3 encoder I was using, it was possibel to carefully fine tune the files for very small file size.